What is the difference between residential and datacenter proxies?

 Let’s start with datacenter proxies – they are the most common proxies out there.
 When it comes to hiding your IP address, these proxies don’t have anything to do with your internet connection or Internet Service Provider (ISP) as these are completely independent of both.
 This way it easy for you to hide your IP address without being linked to one particular place.

-So, if you are in need of online anonymity, or you want to unlock content from another country, you might use a proxy service linked to a datacenter to help mask your IP address.
+So, if you need of online anonymity, or you want to unlock content from another country, you can use a proxy service linked to a datacenter to help mask your IP address.
 The trouble is, websites are getting more aware of this, and will often block datacenter proxies.
 There is a way though – if you’re tired of being flagged while using datacenter proxies, residential proxies offer an effective way around this problem.

 What are residential proxies and why use them?